dotnet/docs/docs/csharp/async.md

 ### CPU-bound Example: Performing a Calculation for a Game

 Say you're writing a mobile game where pressing a button can inflict damage on many enemies on the screen.
-Performing the damage calcuation can be expensive, and doing it on the UI thread would make the game appear to pause as the calculation is performed!
+Performing the damage calculation can be expensive, and doing it on the UI thread would make the game appear to pause as the calculation is performed!

 The best way to handle this is to start a background thread which does the work using `Task.Run`, and `await` its result.
 This will allow the UI to feel smooth as the work is being done.